 Please note that certain facilities/tools require that initial sessions by those with User privileges either be operator assisted or limited to normal business hours.
-The CNS staff member in charge of each tool has the final authority over granting User privileges, when any initial session requirements are met.
+The CNS staff member in charge of each tool has the final authority over granting User Access, when any initial session requirements are met.

-If the facility or tool is on the CNS Online Scheduling Tool, advance time reservation is available for Users with User privileges (except in facilities that require initial assistance.
+If the facility or tool is on the CNS Online Scheduling Tool, advance time reservation is available for Users with User Access (except in facilities that require initial assistance.
 In those instances, the CNS staff member must reserve the time).

 An advance reservation is recommended for facilities or tools that are listed on the CNS Scheduling Tool.